Hi there and thanks for visiting my page. My name is Sara Grillo and I am a financial services keynote speaker based in New York.

 - I won’t structure the talk so that what I do is cleverly positioned as the solution

-With me you get a performance that will invigorate and change people’s lives not just give me a chance to hand out my business card.
-It will be about the audience and their needs come first.
+With me you get a dialogue that will invigorate and change people’s lives not a (boring) monologue or recitation.
+I will promote connection with the audience on an emotional level and retention of information.

 You will find I do a few things that most other speakers don’t do.